anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This results in a signed CA certificate(s) object (JSON-in-JWS), the CA certificates are provided as base64 encoded "x5b" in the JWS payload.

 ~~~~
-# The CA certificates data with additional registrar signature in
-  General JWS Serialization syntax
+# The CA certificates data with registrar signature in General JWS Serialization syntax
 {
   "payload": "BASE64URL(certs)",
   "signatures": [